But it’s still something that has happened to me. It can still, in a backhanded way, be inspiring.

 The hyperactivity of the press parallels, in particular, terriers that I have known.
 The sentient marsupial canids are great fun to write.

-I am allergic to cats and have never had one as a pet, but of course I have known plenty of felines as pets just the same.
+I am allergic to cats and have never had one as a pet.
+However of course I have known plenty of felines as pets.
 For Caitian character Parenelsa, her shyness is absolutely based on shy and withdrawn cats, as in The Further Adventures of Porthos – The Stilton Fulfillment.
 But Ambassador Gopalahr, and the explorer, M’Roan, are a lot more adventurous.
 M’Roan was shown off to quirky effect in A Single Step.

 It’s difficult to write about friendship in general terms without it being just a collection of well-worn phrases.